JennyRockU/SmartEmailService/README.md

 Web application to send emails via API

 ## Description
-The SmartEmailService project is a simple API which accepts the email details and sends the email, by unifying different email service vendors.
+The SmartEmailService project is a simple API which accepts the email details and sends the email to its recipients by unifying different email service vendors.
 While this is largely a back-end project, the code in this repository also include a static page with the [API documentation](http://smartemailservice.azurewebsites.net).

 ## Architecture
-The [SendEmailApi](../SendEmailApi) receives POST calls with the relevant email details (recipients, subject etc.) and adds this message to a queue.
-Later, there are two separate cloud application roles which read from this queue and try to handle the message.
+The [SendEmailApi](../SendEmailApi) receive a POST call with the relevant email details (recipients, subject etc.) and adds this message to a queue.
+Later, there are two separate cloud application roles which read from this queue and try to handle the message and deliver it to its recipients.
 Each role uses the API of a different email provider ([SendGrid](https://sendgrid.com/docs/API_Reference/Web_API/mail.html), [MailGun](http://documentation.mailgun.com/quickstart.html#sending-messages)).
 If one service is down/fails to send the message, it is being returned back to the queue and then attempted again by another service.

 Here is an overview of this design: